 - Pacific Glacier

 - Arctic Storm

 - Northern Hawk

 For crewmen and fish processors working on these state-of-the-art Alaska catcher processors, the long hours of strenuous work can pay high rewards.
 Working on a catcher processor in the Bering Sea requires physical and mental toughness.
 For some people, the job is a perfect fit.
 If you have a strong back, are willing to tolerate long hours and are a hard worker, no one cares about the qualifications typically required in a shoreside job.
 You don’t need a car to drive to work and you don’t have to speak English well; you just have to be able to get the job done.

 Unfortunately, crewmen working for even the best fishing companies are sometimes injured through negligence or unseaworthiness of their vessels.
 Crewmen and fish processors who are injured working aboard Bering Sea fish processors are protected by federal maritime laws.
 Almost without exception, injured crewmen and fish processors are entitled to maintenance and cure benefits.
 These no-fault benefits include payment of all reasonable and necessary medical expenses and payment of a daily living allowance while you are recovering from your injuries.

 We Can Answer You Questions And Help You Recover

 If a crewman or fish processor is injured as a result of negligence or unseaworthiness, they are entitled to compensation for pain and suffering, lost past and future wages, lost earning capacity, vocational retraining, and past and future medical expenses.

-If you have been injured working on an Alaska Bering Sea catcher processor and you have questions about your rights to compensation for your injuries, contact maritime injury lawyer James Beard and his partners at Trueb & Beard LLC, to discuss your case.
+If you have been injured working on an Alaska Bering Sea catcher processor and you have questions about your rights to compensation for your injuries, contact maritime injury lawyer James Beard and his partners at Trueb Berne & Beard, LLP, to discuss your case.
 Call 425-403-1900 or fill out our online contact form today to arrange your free initial consultation.